Azrll2k/Meguminz/README.md

 - 👋 Hi, I’m @Meguminz & Azrilxyz
 - 👀 I’m interested in Programmer
 - 🌱 I’m currently learning Html,css and python
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on Indonesia
-- 📫 How to reach me you can contact me via WhatsApp and email my whatsapp:http://wa.me/+6287707444801
+- 📫 How to reach me you can contact me via WhatsApp and email.
+                         😑
+my whatsapp:http://wa.me/+6287707444801
 My email: azrilzackyperdana@gmail.com